yasufum/spp-tmp/docs/guides/tools/sppc/app_launcher.rst

 Helloworld app container has no application specific options.
 There are only EAL and app container options.
-You should give ``-l``  and ``-d`` options for the simplest app container.
+You should give ``-l`` option for the simplest app container.
-Helloworld application does not use vhost and ``-d`` options is not required for the app, but required to setup continer itself.

 .. code-block:: console

     $ cd /path/to/spp/tools/sppc
-    $ python app/helloworld.py -l 4-6 -d 1 -fg
+    $ python3 app/helloworld.py -l 4-6 -fg
     ...